a-anderson/FMA-code-challenge-2020-07-14/README.md

 I used Travis for automated testing.
 For a project so small as this it is probably not necessary to have done this, however, I included it for three reasons:
 1. To ensure that the code ran on multiple versions of python.
 2. To allow any interested parties to see that all tests pass without needing to test everything for themselves.
-3. To catch any mistakes that I have made in the event that I forget to test the code before I commit it to the repository.
+3. To catch any mistakes that I have made in the event that I forget to test the code before I push it to the repository.

 ### What I Learned
 Although I have used `pytest` for small projects before, I have never used it to test standard output or for mocking user input.
 I used the `pytest` documentation to find the appropriate tools for the job.
 This lead me to `capsys` and subsequently to the `pytest.mark.paramaterize` decorator.
 This made it much easier to test multiple outputs for a single function.
-This allowed four separate tests to be condensed down to one, making to test code much easier to understand rather than just having many similarly named test functions stacked on top of one another.
+This allowed four separate tests to be condensed down to one, making the test code much easier to understand rather than just having many similarly named test functions stacked on top of one another.

 This is also the first time I have set up multiple script lines in Travis.
 Although this was extremely simple, I still found it a valuable lesson and will be able to apply multiple automated test commands going forward.